 The BSSW Program's commitment to social justice is reflective of the social work profession as a whole, as well as the Jesuit and University mission.
 Social work degree students are introduced to the concept of social justice in their first social work course and further discuss it throughout the social work degree curriculum.
 Students' commitment to social justice is enhanced through work of the School of Social Work's Center for Social Justice Education and Research.
 This Center promotes social justice through the funding of student projects, including field practica that emphasize social justice; collaborative research projects involving students, faculty, and community agencies; and educational workshops and conferences.

 A student will need to apply and be admitted to the School for Professional Studies in accordance with SPS guidelines.
-They will then take SPS core courses (57 credits), elective courses (24 credits) and two social work degree courses (6 credits).
-After both social work courses and a minimum of 60 credit hours are completed, the student will need to apply to the School of Social Work as a social work major.
-After being accepted and completing 90 credit hours, the student will transfer to the School of Social Work to complete the junior and senior level social work degree courses to obtain their BSSW degree.
-Note, some on-campus classes are required to complete this degree.
+They will then take SPS core courses (60 credits), elective courses (24 credits) and may take up to 3 social work courses (9 credits).
+After core curriculum courses, general elective courses and any social work courses are completed, students with a minimum GPA of 2.0 will be transferred to the School of Social Work as a social work major for degree completion.

 If you're considering furthering your education by earning your MSW, the School of Social Work also provides an accelerated Master of Social Work program.